coderedcorp/coderedcms/docs/getting_started/tutorial05.rst

 Whoa!
 The blog posts are already showing up!
 What is this magic?
 Well, remember that this is a parent page type and the blog posts were children of this page.
-The option to "show children" is already pre-selected in the edit mode for the landing pages.
-We should go take a look at that now.
+The option to "show children" is already pre-selected in the edit mode for landing pages.
+Let's look at that now.

 Ways to display sub-pages on a landing page
 -------------------------------------------